Skip to the content.

 It is somewhat surprising that NN-17 has a relatively low AUC score, given that it combines the best of both worlds - a model of human memory supplemented with a neural network.
 Granted, the goal was not to create the perfect algorithm; rather, the goal was to emulate SM-17.

-Jarrett’s implementation of Transformer doesn’t perform well according to all 3 metrics, so if any neural network experts think, “I bet I can do better!” they are welcome!
+Jarrett’s implementation of Transformer doesn’t perform well according to all 3 metrics, so if any neural network experts think, “I bet I can do better!” they are welcome.
+I think it’s probably because each algorithm is only trained for 5 epochs, which is more than enough for FSRS and other simple models, but not enough for complex models.

 Let’s address GRU-P. As you can see, it outperforms all other algorithms by all three metrics.
 So you’re probably wondering “If predicting R directly is better than predicting an intermediate value first, why not do that?”.
 Here’s what happens when you let an algorithm predict R directly.